andrea-baldi/mc-photon-transport-nanoparticle-suspension/README.md

 Monte Carlo simulation of photon transport in nanoparticle suspensions, including absorption, scattering, and boundary reflections.
 Computes volumetric heating rates in a cuvette geometry with Gaussian or circular beam injection.

 ## Overview
-This code implements a Monte Carlo model for photon transport in a homogeneous nanoparticle suspension.
+This MATLAB code implements a Monte Carlo model for photon transport in a homogeneous nanoparticle suspension.
 Photon packets are propagated through a finite cuvette volume and undergo absorption, scattering, and Fresnel reflection/transmission at boundaries.
 The simulation outputs spatially resolved absorption events, which are converted into volumetric heating rates.

 ## Physical model
 - Photon free paths are sampled from an exponential distribution with mean free path 1/(extinction coefficient)